mssola/thesis/README.md

 of development.
 Therefore, if you want to build and run this application, you should download and install SBT first.
 You can find instructions on how to do this in SBT's webpage.
-Once you've got SBT, you can build and run this project by performing the following commands:
+Once you've got SBT, you can build and run this project by performing the following command:

-    $ sbt run
+    $ sbt
+    > run

 Before going any further, note that this application uses Cassandra.
 Therefore, the first thing that you have to do is to have Cassandra running.
 After this, if it's the first time that you're running this application, you will need to create the `devices` table.
 In order to do this, perform the following
-command:
+commands:

     $ sbt
     > run migrate

 This migration will create the `devices` in a new keyspace named `snacker`.
 After this, you still need to initialize this table.
-In order to do this you might want to perform the following command:
+In order to do this you might want to perform the following commands:

     $ sbt
     > run init